wanecek/get-display-media-test/README.md

 npm start
 ```

-The port of the server can be changed in `./server.js` by changing the `PORT` constant.
+The port of the server can be configured through the `PORT` env variable, or by explicitly changing the `PORT` constant in `./server.js:15`.

 ### Basic test